-Fortunately, there’s a tremendous amount of research available showing that patients with aviophobia don’t have to suffer for life.
+Fortunately, there’s a tremendous amount of research available showing that patients with aviophobia don’t have to suffer forever.
 Depending on the level of your fear, you may be able to negate it with just a small amount of effort.
 Here’s how you can start working on your fear right now!

 Understand the Symptoms of Aviophobia

 Aviophobia can bring on a long list of symptoms, each of which can be decidedly debilitating, but many of these symptoms can be caused by illness, too.
 Recognizing the symptoms and how they connect with each other can help you determine whether you’re experiencing aviophobia or some other medical condition.